Our Team

 Alexis Price

-Studio Manager Alexis Price joined Soundmirror in 2008.
+President and General Manager Alexis Price joined Soundmirror in 2008.
 Alexis graduated magna cum laude from Berklee College of Music with a degree in Music Business/Management.
-She studied violin and voice while at Berklee and was the student manager for The Wayfaring Strangers featuring Matt Glaser, Tracy Bonham, Aoife O’Donovan, and John McGann among others.
+She studied violin and voice while at Berklee and was the student manager for The Wayfaring Strangers featuring Matt Glaser, Tracy Bonham, and Aoife O’Donovan among others.
 Following Berklee, Alexis worked in New York City as an artist manager for Medeski Martin & Wood, The Wood Brothers, and Marc Ribot.
-Working on the road with these wonderful artists helped Alexis transition to the on-location recording work of Soundmirror.
+Working on the road with these fantastic artists helped Alexis transition to the location recording work of Soundmirror.
+Alexis oversees business operations and works together with the team to ensure all projects are produced to Soundmirror’s high artistic and technical standards.